Karol-Cedro/Finyze/README.md

 # Finyze
-Application for tracking and analyzing your financial portfolio
+Application for tracking and analyzing your financial portfolio.

+~Track Smarter.
+Invest Better.

 ## Features